jrq-dev/rock-paper-scissors/README.md

-📦 Rock Paper Scissors Game
+# 📦 Rock Paper Scissors Game

-📝 Description
-A simple Rock Paper Scissors game built using raw JavaScript, HTML, and CSS — no libraries, no frameworks!
+📝 Description A simple Rock Paper Scissors game built using raw JavaScript, HTML, and CSS — no libraries, no frameworks!
 The goal of this project is to practice core web development skills by creating a classic, interactive browser-based game from scratch.

-🎮 Features
-Interactive player vs computer gameplay
+## 🎮 Features Interactive player vs computer gameplay

-Clean, responsive layout with CSS styling
+- Clean, responsive layout with CSS styling

-Simple and beginner-friendly code structure
+- Simple and beginner-friendly code structure

-💻 Tech Stack
+### 💻 Tech Stack
-HTML

-CSS
+- CSS

-JavaScript (Vanilla)
+- HTML
+- JAVSCRIPT

-📌 Purpose
+#### 📌 Purpose

 This project is part of my personal practice to strengthen my frontend skills and better understand DOM manipulation, event handling, and basic game logic without relying on external libraries.